androiddevbook/onyourbike/README.md

-onyourbike
+On Your Bike
 ==========

-The On Your Bike application for Learning Android Application Programming published by Addison-Wesley
+The On Your Bike application for Learning Android Application Programming book published by Addison-Wesley.